Steel City derby

 The Steel City derby, or the Sheffield derby is a local derby between Sheffield United and Sheffield Wednesday, the two professional football league teams in the city of Sheffield, England.

-As of 16 March 2025, the teams have met 146 times in competitive games, with United winning 51 and Wednesday 48.
+As of 22 February 2026, the teams have met 148 times in competitive games, with United winning 53 and Wednesday 48.

-Following Sheffield United's relegation from the Premier League in the 2023–24 season and Sheffield Wednesday successfully avoiding relegation to League One, the Steel City derby returned in the 2024–25 Championship season.
+The derby returned for the 2024–25 and 2025–26 seasons following United's relegation from the Premier League, however Wednesday's relegation from The Championship in 2025–26 means that the date of the next meeting between the sides is unclear.

+United currently hold an eight game unbeaten run in the fixture, including four wins in the last four derby matches.

 History

 The teams first met on 15 December 1890 at Wednesday's Olive Grove ground, with The Wednesday playing a friendly match against the newly formed Sheffield United that the home team won 2–1.

 The first competitive Steel City Derby fixture took place on 16 October 1893 during the 1893–94 English First Division season (following United's promotion to the First Division the previous season), it ended 1–1.

 Most Steel City derbies have taken place in the top two tiers of English football, with only two seasons (1979–80 and 2011–12) featuring both teams in the third tier.

 Alan Quinn became the first player to score a goal for both clubs in a Steel City derby match.
 He scored for Sheffield Wednesday in their 3–1 defeat to United at Bramall Lane in February 2003.
 He signed to United from Wednesday in 2004 and scored the winning goal for Sheffield United in a 1–0 win over Sheffield Wednesday at Bramall Lane on 4 December 2005.